 Black resistance and international sanctions finally defeated the apartheid system in the early 1990s resulting in South Africa's first democratic elections in 1994.

 Use the Google map to explore Johannesburg.
-Feel free to Print the Street Map when you're ready.

 An excellent-value-for-money 3-day stay in Johannesburg, South Africa's financial and cultural capital.
 Experience top highlights of this vibrant city including Soweto, the inner city and the Apartheid Museum.